 Are you talking about refugee justice with the kids in your church?
 Here are a few lesson ideas to get your started:

-- The CRC’s “Journey with Me” workshop includes a great list of Sunday School plans that can help your Sunday School kids explore the issues around refugee justice and displacement—download the PDF Learning about Refugee Stories at Sunday School.
+- Developed as part of our “Journey with Me” workshop find the PDF below which includes a great list of Sunday School plans that can help your Sunday School kids explore the issues around refugee justice and displacement.

 - Kids Helping Kids: Refugees